"Ávila del Rey, de los leales, de los caballeros | Avila of the King, of the loyal ones, of the knights"

 When to avoid:

-Traveling to Avila, [object Object] during the peak holiday season of July and August can be challenging due to the high number of tourists crowding the city's attractions and accommodations.
+Traveling to Avila, Spain during the peak holiday season of July and August can be challenging due to the high number of tourists crowding the city's attractions and accommodations.
 The scorching summer temperatures during this time can also make outdoor exploration uncomfortable, particularly for those not accustomed to the heat.
 Additionally, prices for accommodations and tours tend to be higher during these months, leading to increased travel expenses.
 For a more enjoyable and budget-friendly experience, it is recommended to visit Avila during the shoulder seasons of spring or fall when the weather is milder and the crowds are smaller.

 Winter Season (Dec-Feb)